 - Lower the brightness.
 The screen is the dominant power draw; a lower brightness meaningfully extends run time.

-- Use shorter dim and sleep timeouts.
+- Use shorter Dim After and Sleep After times.
 Letting the screen turn off sooner saves battery between glances.

-- Turn on Deep Sleep if you only check the watch occasionally and do not need instant reconnection.
+- Leave Deep Sleep on if you only check the watch occasionally and do not mind waiting a moment for it to reconnect.

 - Stay on the watch face when you are not actively studying the audio views, so the base station is not streaming analysis frames.